bcmichael/RNMR-Docs/docs/command/full_command.md

 Defaults: current

-Prerequisites: Acquisition stopped (HALT), RNMRA only
+Prerequisites: Acquisition stopped (HALT); RNMRA only

 Description:
-`NABLK` sets the number of blocks into which the aquisition buffer is partitioned.
+`NABLK` sets the number of blocks into which the acquisition buffer is partitioned.
 If nablk is not provided RNMR will prompt for it with the current value as a default.
 If nablk is 0 the maximum possible number of acquisition blocks will be used.
 ## NAMD